14 Oct Nurse Practitioner Programs

 Do Nurse Practitioner programs require any clinical hours?

-All NP programs require practicum work in one healthcare setting or more.
-This means that, regardless of the specialization you choose, you will need to work with real patients, alongside other health professionals to gain experience and provide optimal medical care to both families and individuals.
-Most tracks will require a minimum of 500 clinical hours, but the exact figure varies according to your nursing specialty.
-For instance, a Family Nurse Practitioner (FNP) only requires 650 clinical hours, whereas a Clinical Nurse Specialist (CNS) requires at least 1,000 and a Certified Registered Nurse Anesthetist (CRNA) has to complete approximately 2,500 clinical hours with over 850 anesthetics administered before practicing.
+All NP programs require practicum work in one or more healthcare setting.
+Regardless of the specialization you choose, you will need to work with real patients alongside other health professionals to gain experience and provide optimal medical care to both families and individuals.
+Most tracks require a minimum of 500 clinical hours, but the exact figure varies according to the nursing specialty.
+For instance, a Family Nurse Practitioner (FNP) only requires 650 clinical hours, a Clinical Nurse Specialist (CNS) requires at least 1,000 and a Certified Registered Nurse Anesthetist (CRNA) must complete approximately 2,500 clinical hours with over 850 anesthetics administered before practicing.

 Are there any online options?